Tappan Street station

-Tappan Street station is a light rail station on the MBTA Green Line C branch, located in the median of Beacon Street east of Tappan Street in Brookline, Massachusetts.
+Tappan Street station is a light rail stop on the Green Line C branch of the MBTA subway system, located in the median of Beacon Street east of Tappan Street in Brookline, Massachusetts.
 The station consists of two side platforms which serve the C branch's two tracks.
-Tappan Street has no bus connections and is not accessible.
+Tappan Street station is accessible, with raised platforms to accommodate low-floor light rail vehicles.